OWASP/www-project-top-10-for-large-language-model-applications/index.md

 # 📢 New Document Release: Security & Governance Checklist

-We're excited to announce the 0.5 pre-release of our latest document: **Security & Governance Checklist**.
+We're excited to announce version 1.0 of our latest document: **Security & Governance Checklist**.
 This comprehensive guide is essential for a Chief Information Security Officer (CISO) managing the rollout of Gen AI technology in their organization.

 🔗 [Download the PDF here](llm-top-10-governance-doc/LLM_AI_Security_and_Governance_Checklist.pdf)